National Health Insurance Scheme in Nigeria (NHIS)

 To achieve this, the NHIS has partnered with private and public healthcare providers to establish a network of facilities where enrollees can receive treatment.

-Objectives of National Health Insurance Scheme in Nigeria
+The National Health Insurance Scheme in Nigeria (NHIS) for moshinfohub

 To ensure that every Nigerian has access to good healthcare services, the Nigeria Health Insurance Scheme has developed various programs to cover different segments of society, and these include: